CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Interaction Generation

 \subsection{Contact-Based Diffusion Guidance}

-While our joint human-object-contact training already leads to some plausible motions, generated sequences are not explicitly constrained to respect contact estimates during inference, which can lead to inconsistent contact between human and object motion (e.g., floating objects).
-Thus, we introduce a contact-based guidance during inference to refine predictions, using a cost function $G(\mathbf(x)_t)$ which takes as input the denoised human, object, and contact predictions $\mathbf{z}_t=[h_t, o_t, c_t]$ at diffusion step $t$.
-Based on the difference between predicted and actual contact distances for each contact point, we then calculate the gradient $\nabla_{\mathbf{z}_t}G(\mathbf{z}_t)$.
+While our joint human-object-contact training already leads to plausible motions, generated sequences are not explicitly constrained to respect contact estimates during inference, which can lead to inconsistent contact between human and object motion (e.g., floating objects).
+Thus, we introduce a contact-based guidance during inference to refine predictions, using a cost function $\mathcal{G}(\mathbf{z}_t) = ||c_t-\overline{c}_t||_2^2$ which takes as input the denoised human, object, and contact predictions $\mathbf{z}_t=[h_t, o_t, c_t]$ at diffusion step $t$ and compares predicted $c_t$ and actual contact distances $\overline{c}_t$ for each contact point.
+Based on this, we then calculate the gradient $\nabla_{\mathbf{z}_t}\mathcal{G}(\mathbf{z}_t)$.

 We use this gradient for diffusion guidance, following \cite{karunratanakul2023gmd}, by re-calculating the mean prediction $\mu_t$ at each time $t$:

 for a scaling factor $s$.
 This guidance is indirect but dense in time, and is able to correct physical contact inconsistencies in the predicted sequences during inference time, without requiring any explicit post-processing steps.